 Last but not least, it is worth mentioning the white-bellied sea eagle.
 There are good chances of sighting them in the islands’ coastal areas (well, lucky us!).
 With a maximum wingspan of 2.2 meters, they definitely strike awe if you see them flying along.
 The species is, unfortunately, easily disturbed by humans.
 Hence, it avoids areas with high human interference.

 You can consider this shortlist of birds a teaser.
 Something to get you keen on what’s fluttering by along the Nusa islands’ coastline.
 A little warming up for the active bird spotter or the curious nature lover.

 There is, however, much more to the mangroves than meets the eye.
 Want to know what other creatures are hiding between those green leaves and dense roots?
 Which animals we sometimes see along our jetty and which ones are the real hidden gems?
-You can read all about the other fascinating mangrove inhabitants in our next blog!

 With credit to Amanda Brown for photos of many of the beautiful birds around our resort.